 - Different layers of texture and flavor

-- Millet: a sweet and nutty wholesome gluten-free grain that can be pre-cooked and swapped for rice, couscous, quinoa or other grains.
+- Millet: a sweet and nutty gluten-free grain that can be swapped for rice, couscous, quinoa or other grains.

-- Veggies: we went for some red cabbage, carrots, radishes and roasted eggplant, but the possibilities here really are endless!
+- Veggies: this recipe calls for red cabbage, carrots, radishes and roasted eggplant, but the possibilities here really are endless!

 - Soy Yogurt, Mustard & Orange: these work in unison to create a simple yet flavorful vegan sauce that holds everything together beautifully.